 We explain how God calls us to repentance, to faith in Christ, etc.

-All of this is explained in the course of conversations, sermons, books, events, etc.
+All of this is explained through conversations, sermons, books, events, etc.

 I’ve written on about scripts that people use and various models of evangelism.
-These focus on content.
+These tools remind us that evangelism includes words and is the intentional communication of the gospel message.

 For example, during a health outreach our church did for its neighborhood, one unchurched person commented,